 - 6.13Put your title, name, department and year on your first slide.
-For talks outside Brunel, you should also include "Brunel University" and your email address.
+For talks outside your university, you should also include your university's name and your email address.

 - 6.14 State the topic or problem you are going to talk about clearly.
 State what applications it has and why it is interesting.